Want to Sponsor a Holiday?

 The concept of “pre-conception care” made an early appearance in a federal position paper in 1979 and later made its way into guidelines in 1983, suggesting the need to change the approach to pregnancy from reaction to prevention.
 To know more about the origins of the pre-pregnancy wellness movement, head to the timeline below!

-Poplin created the concept of “pre-pregnancy wellness” to modernize and streamline the approach to preconception care as well as to expand access to all couples hoping to conceive.
-Poplin empowers couples to take control of their pre-pregnancy journey with a step-by-step preparation process, starting with the most comprehensive pre-pregnancy wellness lab testing available on the market.
+The concept of “pre-pregnancy wellness” was created to modernize and streamline the approach to preconception care as well as to expand access to all couples hoping to conceive.

 National Pre-Pregnancy Awareness Month timeline